 Q: What is the content that Fyresite needs from me?

 A: Fyresite will need content when we start your website, otherwise the timeline could be shifted back.
 We will use this content in our hi-fi design mockup so you can see how it will look on your site.
 Content includes photos, logos, writing, and more.
-To learn more about good content for your website, read our article here.
+To learn more about good content for your website, read our post here.

 Q: Why am I not seeing anything when we’re in development?